Alloy Artifacts

 The Formation of the Truecraft Tool Division

-In 1962 Daido acquired the Truecraft Tool Company of Chicago with the intention of using the "Truecraft" brand for a new line of hand tools.
+In 1962 Daido acquired the "Truecraft" trademark from the Truecraft Tool Company of Chicago, with the intention of using the brand for a new line of hand tools.
 The Truecraft Tool Company was a small company selling tools such as pliers, adjustable wrenches, hammers, and hatchets, with customers probably including hardware stores or other small retail outlets.

 We haven't yet found the exact date of Daido's acquisition, but it appears to have been sometime in early 1962, based on the announcement at the left.